Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

-The above proof implies that the \emph{prior-free} signaling scheme is constructed with signal ratio $x(l)=\frac{3+l}{4}$ obtained by assuming a uniform distribution, which can be constructed efficiently.
+The above proof implies that the \emph{prior-free} signaling scheme is constructed with signal ratio $x(l)=\frac{3+l}{4}$ obtained by assuming the unknown value distribution to be a uniform distribution.
 One direct result from the proof is that an easier but loose scheme is revealing no information which gives $\frac{8}{9}\cdot(\underline{f} / \overline{f} )^2$ approximation.
 The improved ratio in Theorem \ref{distributionfreeappro} demonstrates the benefits of strategic information revelation.